kareem-weaver/kareem-weaver/README.md

 ## Projects
 ### [Stock Market Prediction Model Using Markov Chains](./projects/stock_market/stock_movement_odds.py)
 This project uses Markov chains to analyze stock price movements and predict the odds (not probabilities) that a stock will move up or down over a given time frame.
-By focusing on **odds**, the model outputs two distinct numbers representing the likelihood of the stock going up or down, which do not sum to 1 like probabilities would.
+By focusing on **odds**, the model outputs two distinct numbers representing the likelihood of the stock going up or down, which do not sum to 1 as probabilities would.

 As a case study, I applied this model to Tesla (TSLA), specifically analyzing its price action around quarterly earnings announcements.
 Knowing the volatility and market activity surrounding Tesla's earnings, I sought to see if the model could reflect real-world fluctuations: